AaltoSciComp/scicomp-docs/training/scip/intro-linux-aalto-computing.rst

   the future.
 This is not Aalto specific.
 This is a good intro to the :doc:`Winter HPC Kickstart <winter-kickstart>` that comes next (but still useful on its own).

-* **Aalto computing workflows:** There are so many different computing resources to use, and this hour will introduce you to the different options and what kinds of work each are suited to.
-You'll learn how they all interrelate and which can be easily used together.
-The focus is what is at Aalto, but the general principles apply to most universities as well.

 Attending only one part is fine.